 9. Joining a Running Club

-Running can sometimes be a solitary activity, but it doesn’t have to be.
-Joining a running group or connecting with a running buddy can provide a much-needed support system.
+Running can be a solo activity, but it doesn’t have to be.
+Joining a running group or connecting with a running buddy can be a great support system.

-Running with a group can offer social interaction, accountability, and the opportunity to learn from experienced runners.
-You’ll also be introduced to new routes and maybe even find some friendly competition.
-I have so much fun with my running club.
-I not only keep motivated by running with the group regularly, but I have also learned so much from their experience.
+Running with a group can give you social interaction, accountability, and the opportunity to learn from experienced runners.
+You’ll also try new routes and maybe even find some friendly competition.
+I love my running club.
+I not only stay motivated by running with the group regularly, but I’ve also learned so much from them.

 Virtual Communities

-With the benefits of an online world, you don’t necessarily need to join a local group.
+With the benefits of the online world, you don’t need to join a local group.
 Virtual communities can also provide support, advice, and motivation for your running journey.
-There are many groups on Facebook for the new runner that offer support and knowledge to help you along your journey.
+Many groups on Facebook for new runners offer support and knowledge to help you along your way.

 10.Safety Tips for the New Runner